microsoft/code-with-engineering-playbook/docs/automated-testing/e2e-testing/recipes/postman-testing.md

 ### Use Case - Hands-on Functional Testing Of Endpoints with Azure Key Vault and Azure App Config

-A developer or qa analyst may have an existing API test suite of Postman Collections, however, they now want to discourage unsafe sharing of secrets.
-As a result, they build a script that connects to both Keyvault and Azure App Config in order to automatically generate Postman Environment files instead of checking them into a shared repository.
+A developer or QA analyst may have an existing API test suite of Postman Collections, however, they now want to discourage unsafe sharing of secrets.
+As a result, they build a script that connects to both Key Vault and Azure App Config in order to automatically generate Postman Environment files instead of checking them into a shared repository.

 Steps may look like the following: